 (i) whether you are local to Chapel Allerton

 (ii) the balance of stalls

 (iii) the relevance and appropriateness of the stall to a family orientated event

-We want to keep the street litter free, and will give every stall a bin bag for their rubbish.
-Stallholders should either take it away at the end of the day, or put their rubbish in the festival’s bins, not those belonging to the shops.
+We want to keep the site litter free, and will give every stall a bin bag for their rubbish.
+Stallholders should either take it away at the end of the day, or put their rubbish in the festival’s bins.

 To apply for a pitch, please fill in the form.
 We hope you join us at the festival.
 Please email firstname.lastname@example.org if you have a stall query.